tony19/logback-android/README.md

 Overview
 --------
-[`logback-android`][2] brings the power of [`logback`][1] to Android.
+`logback-android` is a lite version of [`logback`](http://logback.qos.ch) that runs on Android.
 This library provides a highly configurable logging framework for Android apps, supporting multiple log destinations simultaneously:

  * files
  * SQLite databases